 The bedroom is equipped with a heated/smoking door.
 Participants can be shown how to block smoke with a towel and how to evacuate safely using the window escape ladder.
 Smoke detectors add to the realism of the scenario.
 Participants are taught to:

 Get to the safety of the meeting place

 The bedroom is also equipped with a cordless phone that allows the participants to practice dialing 9-1-1.

 The kitchen is equipped with interactive appliances.
 Scenarios that take place in the kitchen incorporate digital flames, smoke, and heat to create an element of realism.

 Overhead heaters intensify

 Smoke detector sounds.

 The kitchen also has a severe weather package.
 Participants can learn the difference between a weather watch and warning.
-After learning the basics about weather safety, the 911 Mobile Classroom can simulate a tornado to include the sounds of rain, thunder and high winds.
+After learning the basics of weather safety, the 911 Mobile Classroom can simulate a tornado to include the sounds of rain, thunder, and high winds.
 A strobe light behind the curtain also flashes to simulate lightning.